Shine (Collective Soul song): Overview

 Due to the song's lyrical themes, particularly the mention of "heaven", Collective Soul was often early on regarded as a Christian band.
 Ed Roland elaborated, "I remember around the time ["Shine" came out] getting into an argument with a writer who said, 'You're a Christian band.'
 I said, 'No, we're not.'
 'Well, you have the word heaven in your song.'
 And I said, 'Well, so does Led Zeppelin.
 I don't remember anyone saying they were a Christian band.'"
 He went on to stress that such classification would unite the bandmates' beliefs and that a particular doctrine cannot speak for all its members.
 Roland did note, however, his religious background and the fact that his father is a Southern Baptist minister, but that this does not justify a Christian label.

 Collective Soul rhythm guitarist Dean Roland has called the song's chorus "basically a prayer" and noted that the uplifting single was released during an odd time amidst heavy grunge.
 He noted that despite the song's unique feel, this circumstance wrongfully pigeonholed the band as being grunge.

 "Shine" features guitar with a slight distortion and mellow atmosphere throughout the verses.
 Its chorus pounds with staccato riffs before brightening up with the lyrics "Heaven let your light shine down."
 Later, the song's bridge modulates into double-time behind a hard rock guitar solo played by Ross Childress before returning to its previous state of calmness.
+Ed Roland said the iconic "yeah" before the chorus was created by him singing into an empty toilet paper roll he found in his bathroom.

 Music video

-The song's video, was written and directed by William Levin, which achieved popularity on MTV, features various footage, largely black-and-white.
+The song's video, which was written and directed by William Levin and achieved popularity on MTV, features various footage, largely black-and-white.
 Youths are seen carrying seemingly random items across a rural area and railroad tracks before arriving at an old shed and watching the band perform.
 "Shine" was included on the era-themed compilation Essential Music Videos: '90s Rock.